Courses

 Public Enagagement with Data Science and AI

-Who is this Skills Track For?
+Who is this course for?

-Primarily, this guidebook is for researchers with an active interest in public engagement, specifically in the context of data science and artificial intelligence.
+Primarily, this course is for researchers with an active interest in public engagement, specifically in the context of data science and artificial intelligence.
 This doesn't mean you have to be a data scientist, or use Python to develop machine learning algorithms.
 You could also be an ethicist, sociologist, or someone with an interest in law and public policy.
 This course has practical, and sometimes hands-on activities that are designed to a) encourage critical reflection and b) help you build practical understanding of the processes associated with effective and responsible public engagement in data science and AI.
 While they can be carried out as part of individual and self-directed learning, they are most suited to group discussion.

 Get Started